How to Pick a Good Monitor for Software Development

 You would think buying a monitor is easy.
 Just read a few reviews and add it to your cart, easy peasy.
 Well, maybe so but if you go that route without doing any type of research you may end up with something that you don’t want, performs horribly in many different tests, or even worse – it won’t work at all.

-The goal of this article is to explain all of the above so that you can make an informed decision when you purchase your next monitor.
+The goal of this article is to explain all of what’s in the “quick jump” table of contents so that you can make an informed decision when you purchase your next monitor.

 I purchased a new monitor a month ago (it was back in Jan 2017 for reference!) and it was the result of days of research.
 If you just want to cut to the chase, I ended up purchasing the Dell UltraSharp U2515H 2560x1440 monitor for $330 and it was one of the best development environment upgrades I’ve made in 5 years.